 I’m from the San Francisco Bay area where I run the self-publishing track at the San Francisco Writers Conference.
 But I’ve lived in San Diego and Baja, California for the past five years.

 I hope that this newest addition to the Self-Pub Boot Camp family of services helps you choose the best self-publishing products, tools, and services for your publishing journey.
+Subscribe below to be notified of updates.
+Or subscribe on iTunes, Stitcher, SoundCloud, YouTube, or wherever you like to listen to podcasts.

 Never miss a blog post